m7a/bo-lz4-ada/README.md

 The procedure exists in two variants: One with `Octets` and `Integer` and one with `Stream_Element_Array` and `Stream_Element_Offset` types for ease of integration with the Standard Stream APIs.

+When used in the LZ4 `Block` mode and given the entire block input data, this procedure is guaranteed to produce the entire output for that block in a single run.

 ### `function Is_End_Of_Frame(Ctx: in) return End_Of_Frame;`